dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 #### Spark Internal Analysis

-Since we are calling the filter function right after loading the dataset, Spark performed a predicate pushdown, where it pushed the filter function down to the data source and performed the filter query before returning the result to the driver.
+Because we are calling the filter function right after loading the dataset, Spark performed a predicate pushdown, where it pushed the filter function down to the data source and performed the filter query before returning the result to the driver.
 A predicate pushdown improves